 Backlit images like this one are almost always difficult to expose.
 You have to deal with an extreme dynamic range of light, and that makes it extremely difficult to capture accurate colors and details in every part of the landscape photo.
 When I shot this photo, I used a combination of information from my histogram in photography and GND filters to get as close to a perfect exposure as possible.

 Once again, I had to make a tradeoff.
-The first image was taken with a 1-stop soft GND filter.
+For the first image, I used a 1-stop soft GND filter.
 As you can see, the camera exposure for the sky looks nearly perfect; however, the highlights are still a bit overexposed, washing out some of the details.
 My first instinct was to use a stronger GND filter to restore the highlight details, but by using a 2-stop GND filter, the sky and the mountains got unnaturally dark.
-Ultimately, I decided to go with a 1-stop GND filter and apply minor tweaks in post-processing using my knowledge of histograms in photography.
+Ultimately, I decided to go with a 1-stop GND filter.
+Then I could apply minor tweaks in post-processing using my knowledge of photography histograms.

-So, my ideal camera exposure for this scene was achieved by using histogram in photography and the right GND photography filter.
+So, I achieved my ideal camera exposure for this scene by using histogram in photography and the right GND photography filter.
 To help you master these skills for yourself and finally leave the guesswork out of choosing an exposure, we are offering our Histogram Exposed Course.
-This course takes you into the field with us, where we will teach you how to read and use the histogram on the back of your camera step by step.
-It also includes real-life case studies that will show you how to follow our simple, 4-step workflow so you can start exposing your own images with confidence.
+This course takes you into the field with us.
+From the field, we will teach you how to read and use the histogram on the back of your camera step by step.
+It also includes real-life case studies that will show you how to follow our simple, 4-step workflow.
+Then, you can easily start exposing your own images with confidence.

 #2: Histograms to Fine Tune Post Processing